chadhietala/chadhietala.github.io/_posts/2014-3-11-Rendering-Dust-In-Ember.markdown

 categories: hacks
 ---

 At LinkedIn we use [Dust](http://linkedin.github.io/dustjs/) pretty heavily as our means of standardizing and sharing UI patterns.
 We have built up a pretty large library of these re-usable templates and it's not realistic for us to migrate all of these templates if we were to try out Ember.
 So what does one do in a case like this?
 On the one hand you have the option of forking Ember and re-writing parts of `Ember.View` and any associated Handlebar helpers.
 On the other hand you can just wrap the other template languages lookup and render method in Handlebar's helper.
-Neither approaches are pretty, but I feel that wrapping option is much more of a sustainable and opens up the option of migration over time.
+Neither approaches are pretty, but I feel that wrapping option is much more of a sustainable one and opens up the option of migration over time.

 ##Wrapping Dust In Handlebars